 The role is mandatory by law and the sole director cannot be the company secretary

-Share capital with minimum of HKD 1.00 and unlimited maximum.
+Share capital with a minimum of HKD 1.00 and unlimited maximum.
 Bearer shares are not allowed.

-There are 2 main steps in the process of Hong Kong company registration:
+There are 2 main steps in the process of a Hong Kong company’s registration:

 You’ll have to submit the following documents to set up a company:

-- A copy of each passport, residential address proof for foreigners;
+- A copy of each passport, and residential address proof for foreigners

-Recently, services of setting up a company in Hong Kong is offered by many professional firms like BBCIncorp Limited.
-Foreigners are able to register a Hong Kong company without a visit.
+Recently, services for setting up a company in Hong Kong is offered by many professional firms.
+Foreign entrepreneurs are able to register a Hong Kong company without a visit.

-All you need to do is providing personal documents via email, and the digital corporate documents are ready in one day for a company with a simple structure.
+All you need to do is provide personal documents via email, and the digital corporate documents are ready in one day for a company with a simple structure.

 Regarding a company with corporate shareholders, the CR ask for a form NNC1 signed by the directors and returns to them physically.
 This process often takes from 5 working days.

-Most of business activities can be operated in Hong Kong freely.
+Most business activities can be operated in Hong Kong freely.

 The license or permit must be registered within one month after setting up the company to run the business.
 It can be attained in 2-8 weeks from the registration date.